Generalized Springer Theory for D-modules on a Reductive Lie Algebra

 The main result of this paper is that Lusztig's result extends to a description of the abelian category $\bM(\fg)^G$ of all $G$-equivariant $D$-modules on $\fg$: \begin{maintheorem} There is an equivalence of abelian categories:

-where the sum is indexed by cuspidal data $(L,\cE)$. \end{maintheorem} Here $\fz(\fl)$ denotes the center of the Lie algebra $\fl$ of a Levi subgroup $L$ which it carries an action of the finite group $W_{G,L}$,\footnote{In fact, in the cases when $L$ carries a cuspidal local system, $W_{G,L}$ is a Coxeter group and $\fz(\fl)$ its reflection representation.} and $\bM(\fz(\fl))^{W_{G,L}}$ denotes the category of $W_{G,L}$-equivariant $D$-modules on $\fz(\fl)$, or equivalently, modules for the semidirect product $\fD_{\fz(\fl)} \rtimes W_{G,L}$.
-If we restrict to the subcategory of modules with support on the nilpotent cone (which can be identified with the category of equivariant perverse sheaves via the Riemann-Hilbert correspondence), the corresponding blocks restrict to the category of representations of $W_{G,L}$, which recovers the Generalized Springer Correspondence. \begin{example*} In the case $G=GL_n$, it is known that there is a unique cuspidal datum up to conjugacy, corresponding to a maximal torus of $GL_n$.
+where the sum is indexed by cuspidal data $(L,\cE)$. \end{maintheorem} Here $\fz(\fl)$ denotes the center of the Lie algebra $\fl$ of a Levi subgroup $L$ which carries an action of the finite group $W_{G,L}$,\footnote{In fact, in the cases when $L$ carries a cuspidal local system, $W_{G,L}$ is a Coxeter group and $\fz(\fl)$ its reflection representation.} and $\bM(\fz(\fl))^{W_{G,L}}$ denotes the category of $W_{G,L}$-equivariant $D$-modules on $\fz(\fl)$, or equivalently, modules for the semidirect product $\fD_{\fz(\fl)} \rtimes W_{G,L}$.
+If we restrict to the subcategory of modules with support on the nilpotent cone (which can be identified with the category of equivariant perverse sheaves via the Riemann-Hilbert correspondence), each block restricts to the category of equivariant $D$-modules supported at $\{0\} \subseteq \fz(\fl)$, which is identified with the category of representations of $W_{G,L}$; this recovers the Generalized Springer Correspondence. \begin{example*} In the case $G=GL_n$, it is known that there is a unique cuspidal datum up to conjugacy, corresponding to a maximal torus of $GL_n$.
 Thus we have:

-\end{example*} \begin{remark*} The result for $GL_n$ can also be seen by using the functor of quantum Hamiltonian reduction, which, by the Harish-Chandra homomorphism of Levasseur-Stafford \cite{levasseur_invariant_1995,levasseur_kernel_1996}), naturally takes values in $\left(\fD_{\A^n}\right)^{S_n}-\module \simeq \fD_{\A^n} \rtimes S_n-\module$.
+\end{example*} \begin{remark*} The result for $GL_n$ can also be seen by using the functor of quantum Hamiltonian reduction, which, by the Harish-Chandra homomorphism of Levasseur-Stafford \cite{levasseur_invariant_1995,levasseur_kernel_1996}, naturally takes values in $\left(\fD_{\A^n}\right)^{S_n}-\module \simeq \fD_{\A^n} \rtimes S_n-\module$.
 In general, quantum Hamiltonian reduction will only see the Springer block (corresponding to the unique cuspidal datum associated with the maximal torus). \end{remark*}